 While there are many positive aspects of this book, no book is perfect.

 There are a few areas where this book wouldn’t be able to act as a stand-alone resource, and for good reason: some of these topics are either 1) constantly changing and still in-flux, or 2) too complex and nuanced to cover in a single book.

 Here are some of the areas where you may wish to get additional resources in order to dive deeper into each topic.

-As expected for a book that was published in 2015, it cannot shed light on what the top funding portals are in 2019, or what some of the industry trends have been.
+As expected of a book that was published in 2015, it cannot shed light on what the top funding portals are today, or what some of the industry trends have been.

 As we have covered in our CrowdWise Academy “Where to invest” course, the top 2 platforms (WeFunder and StartEngine) account for over half of all Reg CF offerings, while the top six intermediaries account for nearly two-thirds of all Reg CF deals.

 Again, since the book was first published in 2015, prior to Reg CF going live (and prior to the 2017 crypto bubble), the authors remain completely silent on anything having to do with token offerings or cryptocurrency.